- Download our current Family and Adult/Teen events brochures and find out about all the fun you and your family can have at our libraries!

 Award-winning author and historian Mindy Johnson once again takes readers on an epic journey into the unexplored realms of our collective past.
 Her critically acclaimed debut title, Tinker Bell – An Evolution, which chronicled the development of everyone's favorite fairy, was honored with consecutive Family Choice Awards.
 Contributing writer for The Walt Disney Film Archives: The Animated Movies 1921-1968 (Taschen Publishing) and the celebrated book Marc Davis – Walt Disney’s Renaissance Man (Disney Editions), Mindy is a frequent speaker and writer on early cinema, animation, women's history, and creativity.
 In addition to being an award-winning playwright, songwriter, musician, and contributing artist on several internationally acclaimed recordings, Mindy continues to teach, write, and consult for various entertainment entities…between tea breaks.

 Copies of Ink & Paint will be on sale (cash, check, credit).
 Please use Eventbrite.com to RSVP for the event and help the Friends of the Library determine the number of books to bring for sales and autographs.
 Search Mindy Johnson Friends of the Library.

-Visitors to Downtown Central Library receive 3 hours FREE parking across Harvard Street at the Marketplace parking structure with validation at the service desk.
+This event will take place at the Adult Recreation Center behind the Downtown Central Library.
+Visitors receive 3 hours FREE parking across Harvard Street at the Marketplace parking structure with validation at the service desk.
 Handicapped parking is available on the east side of the building.
 Short term parking spaces are available on the east and south sides of the building.
 Metered parking is available on Harvard Street and on the west side of the building in Lot #10.